casprlab/pixie/PrivacyPolicy.md

 Welcome to Pixie.
 Pixie is a prototype that provides a fun way for you to perform authentication to your MyFIU account.
 Just snap a photo of a readily availabe and uniqe object you own to use it as your authentication credential.

-By using our service you underestand and agree that we are providing a way for you to use the image of an object of your preference as your authentication credenial to login to you MyFIU account.
+By using our service you underestand and agree that we are providing a way for you to use the image of an object of your preference as your authentication credenial to login to your MyFIU account.

 Pixie app requires following permission:
 - Read/Write the data from/to the device SD card.